West Flanders

 West Flanders (Note: West-Vlaanderen /nl/; (Note: Vlaanderen in isolation: /nl/.)
 West-Vloandern /vls/; Flandre-Occidentale /fr/; Westflandern /de/) is the westernmost province of the Flemish Region, in Belgium.
 It is the only coastal Belgian province, facing the North Sea to the northwest.
 It has land borders with the Dutch province of Zeeland to the northeast, the Flemish province of East Flanders to the east, the Walloon province of Hainaut in the south and the French department of Nord to the west.
 Its capital is Bruges (Brugge).
 Other important cities are Kortrijk in the south and Ostend (Oostende) on the coast, Roeselare and Ypres (Ieper).
 The province has an area of 3197 km² which is divided into eight administrative districts (arrondissementen) containing 64 municipalities.

 As of January 2024, West Flanders has a population of over 1.22 million.

 The North Sea coast of Belgium, an important tourism destination, lies in West Flanders.
-A tram line runs the length of the coast, from De Panne on the French border to Knokke-Heist on the Dutch border.
+The Coast Tram line runs the length of the coast, from De Panne on the French border to Knokke-Heist on the Dutch border.
 West Flanders has two seaports, the Port of Zeebrugge and the Port of Ostend.

 Geography

 West Flanders consists of the North Sea coast, followed by a very flat polder landscape.
 Only in the south are some small hills, with the Kemmelberg (159 m) being the highest point in the province.
 The Leie and IJzer are the main rivers.
-West Flanders is the only Belgian province that borders both France and The Netherlands; it is the only province not landlocked.
+West Flanders is the only Belgian province that borders both France and The Netherlands; it is one of the only two provinces not landlocked, the other being Antwerp Province.